ianwalter/dist/README.md

 * Write your library as an ES Module but still allow it to be require'd in Node.js
-* Generate a separate distribution file that wraps your library and it's dependencies in an IIFE to make it easy to test your module in a real browser (e.g. using [Puppeteer][puppeteerUrl])
 * Inline your library's dependencies to create a single distribution file that should significantly improve startup time (I haven't tested this yet).
 * Use the babel option to transpile your code based on your library's